top of page

 The project is rooted in Suomi (Finland), centered in the Boreal Forest region, where it unfolds through residencies at Mustarinda, the Old Mill, Ars Bioarctica, and beyond.
 Each site operates as a satellite within a distributed network, shaping the work through its specific ecologies, seasonal rhythms, and communities.
 From boreal forest systems to Arctic transitional zones, these environments inform both the material processes, such as fungal and lichen biodata sensing, and the evolving narrative structure.

-The work operates across two interconnected audience modalities: a local, embodied installation-performance influencing environmental conditions in real time. and a remote, networked VR performance-environment.
+The work operates across two interconnected audience modalities: a local, embodied installation-performance influencing environmental conditions in real time and a remote, networked VR performance-environment.

 Local participants form the physical and bio-electrical foundation of the system, while remote participants act as a distributed atmospheric layer.